Zacharie-B/OS_MemoryManage/README.md

 ## Compilation
 On Linux :
 - open a terminal and to put himself in the "Programme" repository
-- use the Makefile with the following command : make
+- use the Makefile with the following command :
+  - make demo : demo app
+  - make test : test app
+  - make doc : generate the Doxygen documentation